 The Habs in a sentence: “The Habs are playing the Leafs at the Scotiabank Arena tonight.”

-A gong show is Canadian slang for an event that gets out of control.
+A gong show is common Canadian slang for an event that gets out of control.

 Gong show in a sentence: “Once they started drinking it became a total gong show.”